 Surveys the background and causes of secession and war, the military, political, economic and diplomatic aspects of war, reconstruction and post-war adjustments.
 Fall, odd years.
+Prerequisite: HIS 1310.
+Three semester hours

 HISTORY 3343.
 FRENCH REVOLUTION AND NAPOLEON: 1787-1815.